 DNP graduates are unique in that their contributions to nursing science involve the "translation of research into practice and the dissemination and integration of new knowledge" (AACN, 2006b, p.
 11).
-Further, DNP graduates are in a distinctive position to merge nursing science, practice, human needs, and human caring.
+Further, DNP graduates are in a distinctive position to merge nursing science, nursing practice, human needs, and human caring.
 Specifically, the DNP graduate is expected to be an expert in the evaluation, integration, translation, and application of evidence-based practices.
 Additionally, DNP graduates are actively involved in nursing practice, which allows for practical, applicable research questions to arise from the practice environment.
 Working collaboratively with experts in research investigation, DNP graduates can also assist in the generation of new knowledge and affect evidence-based practice from the practice arena.
-To achieve these goals, the DNP program prepares the graduate to:
+To achieve these goals, the DNP program prepares the graduate to do the following (adapted from AACN, 2006b):

-- Analytically and critically evaluate existing literature and other evidence to determine the best evidence for practice. - Evaluate practice outcomes within populations in various arenas, such as healthcare organizations, communities, or practice settings. - Design and evaluate methodologies that improve quality in an effort to promote "safe, effective, efficient, equitable, and patient-centered care" (AACN, 2006b, p.
-12). - Develop practice guidelines that are based on relevant, best-practice findings. - Utilize informatics and research methodology to collect and analyze data, design databases, interpret findings to design evidence-based interventions, evaluate outcomes, and identify gaps within evidence-based practice, which will improve the practice environment.
+- Analytically and critically evaluate existing literature and other research to determine the best evidence for practice. - Evaluate practice outcomes within populations in various arenas, such as healthcare organizations, communities, or practice settings. - Design and evaluate methodologies that improve quality in an effort to promote "safe, effective, efficient, equitable, and patient-centered care" (AACN, 2006b, p.
+12). - Develop practice guidelines that are based on relevant, best-practice findings.

-■ Work collaboratively with research specialists and act as a "practice consultant" (AACN, 2006b, p.
+- Utilize informatics and research methodologies to collect and analyze data, design databases, interpret findings to design evidence-based interventions, evaluate outcomes, and identify gaps within evidencebased practice, which will improve the practice environment. - Work collaboratively with research specialists and act as a "practice consultant" (AACN, 2006b, p.
 12).

-Essential IV: Information Systems/Technology and Patient Care Technology for the Improvement and Transformation of Health Care
+Essential IV: Information Systems- Technology and Patient Care Technology for the Improvement and Transformation of Health Care

-DNP graduates are cutting edge in their ability to use information technology to improve patient care and outcomes.
-Knowledge regarding the designing and implementing of information systems to evaluate programs and outcomes of care is essential for preparation as a DNP graduate.
+DNP graduates have cutting-edge abilities to use information technology to improve patient care and outcomes.
+Knowledge regarding the design and implementation of information systems to evaluate programs and outcomes of care is essential for preparation as a DNP graduate.
 Expertise is garnered in information technology, such as web-based communications, telemedicine, online documentation, and other unique healthcare delivery methods.
 DNP graduates must also develop expertise in utilizing information technologies to support practice leadership and clinical decision making.
-Specific to information systems, DNP graduates are prepared to:
+Specific to information systems, DNP graduates are prepared to do the following (adapted from AACN, 2006b):